 Topic clusters are where you create a bunch of content that all centers around the same subject and links all the pages together.
 Think of a spoke and wheel design.
 Do you have a content idea that warrants multiple blog posts or pieces of content?
 It may make sense to create a topic cluster to properly expand on and detail all of the areas of your topic.
 Start with your main theme or idea and create a page about it.
 Outline all of the parts of your idea that you’re going to write about individually.
 This page will serve as your “pillar” or the foundation for the rest of your work.
 Then create the supporting or “cluster” pieces that go with your main pillar content.

 And there you have it.
 13 SEO ideas to get you started in 2021 and a great foundation to follow into the future.
+Curious how your site ranks?
+You can get a free site audit and get personal recommendations.
 Feel free to share this article with people you think could get good use out of it and please don’t hesitate to send in any questions you may have to Sean Wallace, Digital Marketing SEO Developer, at firstname.lastname@example.org.